Blockstream/satellite/doc/antenna-pointing.md

 if you start with insufficient SNR for the high-throughput stream, but at some point the SNR improves and becomes sufficient, then the demodulator will start to get high-throughput packets.
-This holds only for the TBS 5927 and the Novra S400 demodulator.
+This holds only for the TBS 5927 and the Novra S400 demodulators.
 In contrast, this is **not currently possible** in the SDR setup.
 In the SDR setup, you will need to specify which stream you want to try receiving, as explained in the [SDR Guide](sdr.md#running).